avwsolutions/SN-API-Examples/api.md

 *OutoftheBox* ServiceNow delivers table API access, which delivers straightforward access to the various tables.
 In some cases you want to manipulate the data input or output, this can be done with a Scripted API.

 Creating a scripted REST API in ServiceNow is rather simple.
 The development consists of six small guided steps which help you to setup your own API in minutes.
+Find some more interesting information about this cool functionality at [docs.servicenow.com](https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/integrate/inbound-rest/concept/c_RESTAPI.html)

 Let's start, it only takes up to 10 minutes.